 What type of content do you primarily create?

-Here are some lessons from the experiment that can help you get more creative results from an LLM:
+Here are some lessons from the experiment that can help you get more creative outputs from LLMs:

 - Use the most creative model you can.
 In this experiment, OpenAI's GPT-4 was the most creative.